 - 2. Obtain and complete an application for graduation. - 3.
-Submit the completed form to the appropriate advisor or program director for review. - Complete exit counseling at https://studentaid.gov/h/manage-loans (only for student loan recipients)
+Submit the completed form to the appropriate advisor or program director for review. - 4.
+Complete exit counseling at https://studentaid.gov/h/manage-loans (only for student loan recipients)

 Students are expected to follow the program outlined in the catalog in effect at the time of admission to the college.
 After an enrollment break of two or more years, students must follow the program requirements of the catalog at the time of re-enrollment.
+For Graduation Application deadlines, please refer to the ecollege calendar.